List of United States presidential assassination attempts and plots: Donald Trump

-On July 13, 2024, then former president Donald Trump, and the Republican Party's presumptive nominee in the presidential election that year, was shot while addressing a campaign rally near Butler, Pennsylvania.
-Shortly after Trump began addressing the rally, 20-year-old Thomas Matthew Crooks fired eight rounds with an AR-15–style rifle from the roof of a building located around 400 ft from the stage.
+On July 13, 2024, then-former president Donald Trump, and the Republican Party's presumptive nominee in the presidential election that year, was shot while addressing a campaign rally near Butler, Pennsylvania.
+Shortly after Trump began addressing the rally, 20-year-old Thomas Crooks fired eight rounds with an AR-15–style rifle, equipped with a red dot gun sight, from the roof of a building located around 400 ft from the stage.
 Crooks also killed audience member Corey Comperatore and critically injured two other audience members.
 Crooks was shot and killed by the U.S. Secret Service's counter-sniper team.
-Trump was hit by a bullet wounding his right ear and he took cover on the floor of the podium, where he was shielded by Secret Service personnel.
+Trump was hit by a bullet, wounding his right ear, and he took cover on the floor of the podium, where he was shielded by Secret Service personnel.
 After agents helped him to his feet, Trump emerged with blood on his ear and face.
 He then either mouthed or shouted the words "Fight!
 Fight!
 Fight!"
 Trump was escorted off-stage and taken to a nearby hospital before being released in stable condition a few hours later.

-As of August 2024, an investigation by the FBI has been underway.
-Crooks's motivation remains unknown.
+Due to the lack of security at the rally, the director of the Secret Service, Kimberly Cheatle, faced bipartisan calls to resign when she testified before the United States House Committee on Oversight and Accountability on July 22; she stepped down the next day.
+President Joe Biden ordered an independent review of the security arrangements, condemned the violence, and called for a reduction in heated political rhetoric, emphasizing the importance of resolving political differences peacefully.
+Lawmakers called for increased security for major candidates in the election, and the Secret Service approved enhanced security measures, including the use of bulletproof glass at Trump's outdoor rallies.
+In November 2025, the FBI concluded its investigation, finding that Crooks acted alone with no clear motive identified.
+The lack of security at the rally and the lack of public information about Crooks has led to conspiracy theories.